gorriecoe/silverstripe-menu/README.md

 ## Creating custom menus

-As it is common to reference MenuSets by name in templates, you can configure sets to be created automatically during the /dev/build task.
+As it is common to reference MenuSets by slug in templates, you can configure sets to be created automatically during the /dev/build task.
 These sets cannot be deleted through the CMS.

 ```
 gorriecoe\Menu\Models\MenuSet: